 Typically, these types of lawsuits are settled out of court through negotiations between the parties involved.
 However, if no settlement is reached, your Truvada case will go to trial so that a judge or jury can decide how much money you should receive for your injuries.

 Hiring an Experienced Truvada Lawsuit Lawyer to Prove a Defective Drug Claim

 Are you experiencing devastating side effects after taking Truvada or other medication?
 Are you seeking financial compensation from the pharmaceutical manufacturer and holding them accountable?

 Our product liability attorneys at Rosenfeld Injury Lawyers, LLC can serve as your legal advocate to ensure you receive maximum compensation for your damages.
-We accept all personal injury cases and wrongful death lawsuits through contingency fee agreements, meaning you pay us nothing until your case is resolved.
+We accept all bad drug cases and wrongful death lawsuits through contingency fee agreements, meaning you pay us nothing until your case is resolved.